-We realize that the uncertainty about the exact mean and variance to plug into the predictive formula is unclear.
-If we are uncertain about these values, using single point estimates will underestimate the uncertainty inherent in making these predictions, resulting in the spread of the distribution of predictions being too narrow.
-Rather than knowing these values exactly, we know them up to our posterior distribution.
+We realize that the exact mean and variance to plug into the predictive formula is uncertain.
+If we are uncertain about these values, using single point estimates will underestimate the full uncertainty inherent in making these predictions, resulting in the spread of the distribution of predictions being too narrow.
+Rather than knowing these values exactly, we know them only up to the posterior distribution.
 So, if we average over the posterior distribution, we can restore the missing uncertainty.
 The distribution created by averaging future predictions over the posterior densities of all unknown parameters is called the "predictive density" in Bayesian analysis.

-Note that there is, philosophically speaking, no frequentist equivalent to this concept, since there are no distributions to average over in that paradigm.
+Note that there is, philosophically speaking, no frequentist equivalent to this concept, since there are no distributions over unknown parameter values to average over in that paradigm.